code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 * Spring Boot 1.5
 * Maven 3.5

-The setup of the project is based on a previous [Spring Web Services example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.
+The setup of the project is based on a previous [Spring Web Services example]({{ site.url }}/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-In this example we will get access to the HTTP headers by using the `writeTo()` method of the `WebServiceMessage` interface.
+In this example, we will get access to the HTTP headers by using the `writeTo()` method of the `WebServiceMessage` interface.
 This method writes the entire message to the given output stream and if the given stream is an instance of `TransportOutputStream`, [the corresponding headers will be written as well](http://docs.spring.io/spring-ws/site/apidocs/org/springframework/ws/WebServiceMessage.html#writeTo(java.io.OutputStream)){:target="_blank"}.

-So first thing to do is to extend the abstract `TransportOutputStream` class as there is no public implementation available that we can use.
+So the first thing to do is to extend the abstract `TransportOutputStream` class as there is no public implementation available that we can use.
 We implement the `addHeader()` method which writes a header that is being added to the `ByteArrayOutputStream`.
 In addition we also complete the `createOutputStream()` method with logic to create or reuse the class's `byteArrayOutputStream` variable.

 ``` java
 package com.codenotfound.ws.interceptor;